Jayantha Paranathala

-Jayantha Paranathala (born 24 November 1950, in Pannipitiya) is a former Sri Lankan cricketer and Deputy Inspector General of Police.
-He was also a former vice president of Sri Lanka Cricket, and a former national cricket selector.
+Jayantha Paranathala (24 November 1950 – 26 September 2023) was a Sri Lankan cricketer and Deputy Inspector General of Police.
+He was also a vice president of Sri Lanka Cricket and a national cricket selector.

 Cricket career

-Jayantha started playing cricket at Isipathana College, Colombo.
+Paranathala started playing cricket at Isipathana College, Colombo.
 As a schoolboy in 1977, he was selected to play against England B at Galle.

 Post-playing career

 Paranathala had a long career in the Sri Lanka Police and retired with the rank of Deputy Inspector General of Police.

 Paranathala served Sri Lanka Cricket in various capacities including Sri Lanka team manager, national selector, Sri Lanka Cricket Vice President, Chairman of the Umpires' Committee, Secretary of the National Development Committee.

-He has been the President of cricket club Burgher Recreation Club since 1988.
-In September 2018, he was one of 49 former Sri Lankan cricketers honoured by Sri Lanka Cricketfor their services before Sri Lanka became a full member of the International Cricket Council (ICC).
+From 1988, he was the President of cricket club Burgher Recreation Club.
+In September 2018, he was one of 49 former Sri Lankan cricketers honoured by Sri Lanka Cricket for their services before Sri Lanka became a full member of the International Cricket Council (ICC).

+Death

+Jayantha Paranathala died on 26 September 2023, at the age of 72.